Garden of Eden is in Singapore!

 PHOTOGRAPH BY LUCA LOCATELLI, INSTITUTE

-“Singapore is an island about half the size of London which has managed to preserve its cultural—Chinese, Indian, and Malay—and architectural legacy through a conservation program.”
+“Singapore is an island about half the size of London which has managed to preserve its cultural—Chinese, Indian, and Malay—and architectural legacy through a heritage conservation program.”

 The futuristic ‘Gardens by the Bay’ in central Singapore, is a revolutionary botanical garden spanning over 100 hectares of reclaimed land.
 It’s a beautiful asset to the city but may also offer a path to the health and happiness of its citizens.